Mohamed-Shaaban/Machine-Learning-Finding-Donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Works done in this project:
+- Analyze data and understand how it was recorded
+- Manipulate the data using logarithmic transformation(features_raw ,MinMaxScaler)
+- Data Preprocessing by shuffling and split data
+- Creating a Training and Predicting Pipeline for the model
+- Evaluate the model using accuracy, precision, recall, and  Naive Predictor Performace.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: